 Level 1 Level 2 Level 3 Туре

 TEMPERATURE - Informative

 HARDWARE CONTRAST CONTRAST LEVEL Configurable

 DATE AND TIME - Informative

 BACK - Return level

 ENGLISH >ENGLISH Configurable

 LANGUAGES PORTUGUES >PORTUGUES Configurable

-ESPANOL >ESPANOL Configurable

 BACK - Return level

-NETWORK NET 1 IP ADDR.
+NET 1 IP ADDR.
 Informative

-NET 1 MASK Informative
+NETWORK NET 1 MASK ] - Informative

 BACK Return level

 FIRMWARE Informative

 SOFTWARE BOOTLOADER - Informative

 AUX.
 PROC.
 Informative

 BACK Return level

+UNMOUNT - Configurable

+CPU > MEMCARD CPU PASSWORD Configurable

+MEM.
+CARD MEMCARD > CPU MC PASSWORD Configurable

+BACKUP - Configurable

+FORMAT CONFIRM?
+Configurable

+İ BACK - Return level

 BACK - - Return level

-Table 152: CPU Menu Levels
+Table 165: CPU Menu Levels

-As shown on Table 152, between the available options to visualize and modify are the main data necessary to user, as:
+As shown on Table 165, between the available options to visualize and modify are the main data necessary to user, as:

-- Information about the hardware resources: - TEMPERATURE CPU Internal temperature (Ex.: 36 C 97 F) - CONTRAST Contrast setting of the CPU frontal display - DATE AND TIME Date and time set in the CPU (Ex.: 2001.01.31 00:00) - Changing the menu language on the CPU: - PORTUGUES Changes the language to Portuguese - ENGLISH Changes the language to English - ESPANOL Changes the language to Spanish - Visualization of information about the network set in the device: - NET 1 IP ADDR.
+- Information about the hardware resources: - TEMPERATURE CPU Internal temperature (Ex.: 36 C 97 F) - CONTRAST Contrast setting of the CPU frontal display - DATE AND TIME Date and time set in the CPU (Ex.: 2001.01.31 00:00) - Changing the menu language on the CPU: - PORTUGUES Changes the language to Portuguese

+- ENGLISH Changes the language to English - Visualization of information about the network set in the device: - NET 1 IP ADDR.
 Address (Ex.: 192.168.0.1) - NET 1 MASK Subnet mask (Ex.: 255.255.255.0) - Information about the software versions: - FIRMWARE CPU software version (Ex.: 1.0.0.0) - BOOTLOADER CPU bootloader version (Ex.: 1.0.0.0) - AUX.
 PROC.
 CPU auxiliary processor version (Ex.: 1.0.0.0)

-The figure below describes an example of how to operate the Nexto CPUs menu through the contrast adjust menu procedure from the Statusscreen.
-Besides to make the configuration easy, it is possible to identify all screen levels and the touch type to navigate through them, and to modify other parameters as Language and the Memory Card, using the same access logic.
+The figure below describes an example of how to operate the Nexto CPUs menu through the contrast adjust menu procedure from the Status screen.
+Besides making the configuration easier, it is possible to identify all screen levels and the touch type to navigate through them, and to modify other parameters as Language and the Memory Card, using the same access logic.
 The short touch shows the contrast is being incremented (clearer) and in the next touch after its maximum value, it returns to the minimum value (less clear).
 The long touch shows the confirmation of the desired contrast and its return to the previous level.

-Figure 116: Contrast Adjust
+Figure 154: Contrast Adjust